i-love-coffee-i-love-tea/mocp-bookmark-manager.sh/README.md

 ## Motivation to develop this script

-I record a lot of radio shows with hosts presenting their favourites songs/tracks and dj mixes using a cron job.
-So i have a lot of files laying around and it wasn't fun to keep track of all the good stuff in them.
-I used to select a file randomly and skip through it until I find something interesting, then I listened to it for a week or so and then I, life went on, and I forgot where the nice music is hidden.
+I record a lot of radio shows with hosts presenting their favourite songs/tracks and dj mixes using a cron job.
+So I have a lot of files laying around and it wasn't fun to keep track of all the good stuff in them.
+I used to select a file randomly and skip through it until I find something interesting, then I listened to it for a week or so, then life went on, and I forgot where the nice music is hidden.
 I started to write down some timestamps in a textfile, but that got unmanageable and it wasn't fun.

 My expectations weren't that high.
 I just wanted some... any.. way to save, search and jump to annotated bookmarks.

+This script does everything I wanted and more.
+It has some features, that practically came with it for free, like the possibility to use two bookmarks to export an mp3 from the range using mp3splt.

 ## Features